claremacrae/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Bug Reports/Embed File in to Note.md

 ### The embedded file

+These tasks are embedded from file [[Embed File in to Note - File to Embed]].

 ![[Embed File in to Note - File to Embed]]

 - [ ] #task Figure out whether this is a Tasks bug or an Obsidian bug